vickydev11/EBI/content/pages/basic-breathplay.md

   - type: FeaturedItemsSection
     title:
       type: TitleBlock
-      text: Is This Training Right for You?
+      text: Who Is This For?
       color: text-primary
       styles:
         self: